 3. Wow factor

 A big trend for homes, feature lighting can be creative, show-stopping or even a little whacky, depending on your style.
 It can also be used to illuminate shadowy areas and bring artwork or display items into focus.Try to think of the space as a blank canvas and work out where you have sources of natural light – and where you’ll need a helping hand.

 Where the lighting is not the main feature, it should still act as a supporting element.Here, a decorative light adds a gentle glow, and washes soft light across the striking headboard.

 In large open-plan space, thoughtfully deployed lighting can transform a setting from workaday-practical to enticing dinner-party at the flick of a switch.

 6. Classic cool

 Good lighting can make a small bedroom feel bigger or add intimacy to a larger room.
-Bedside lighting helps to make a statement of the bed, but ambient lighting isn’t always enough so incorporate subtle additions.
+Bedside lighting helps to make a statement of the bed, but task lighting lighting isn’t always enough so incorporate subtle additions.
 That is where a statement chandelier comes in.